 Deep-Sea Protein Structure Dataset

-The prediction of molecular protein adaptations is a key challenge in protein engineering.
-In particular, proteins of extremophiles often exhibit desirable properties, like a tolerance to extremely high temperature and/or pressure.
-A promising resource for such proteins is the deep-sea, which is the largest extreme environment on earth.
-In the last years, through large-scale metagenomic projects, increasing protein data from these environments has been provided.
-Not surprisingly, there is a great interest in systematically analyzing the data currently available.
+Predicting molecular protein adaptations is a key challenge in protein engineering.
+In particular, proteins of extremophile organisms often exhibit desirable properties, such as tolerance to extremely high temperature and/or pressure.
+A promising resource for such proteins is the deep-sea, which is the largest extreme environment on Earth.
+In past years, through large-scale metagenomic projects, increasing protein data from these environments have been provided.
+Not surprisingly, there is considerable interest in systematically analyzing the currently available data.

-We compiled a data set of 1281 experimental protein structures from 25 deep-sea organisms from the Protein Databank (PDB) and paired them with orthologous proteins.
-This data set is one of the first to provide protein structure pairs for building data-driven methods and analyzing structural protein adaptations to the extreme environmental conditions in the deep-sea.
+We compiled a dataset of 1281 experimental protein structures from 25 deep-sea organisms available in the Protein Data Bank (PDB) and paired them with orthologous proteins.
+This dataset is one of the first to provide protein structure pairs for building data-driven methods and analyzing structural protein adaptations to extreme environmental conditions in the deep-sea.
 We thoroughly removed redundancy and processed the data set into cross-validation folds for easy use in machine learning.
 We also annotated the protein pairs by the environmental preferences of the deep-sea and decoy source organisms.
-In this way, thermopiles, mesophiles and piezophiles can be compared directly.
-The final data set includes 501 deep-sea protein chains and 8200 decoy protein chains that come from 20 different deep-sea and 1379 decoy organisms and form 17 148 pairs.
-For further details and a machine learning-based analysis of the data set, see [1].
+In this way, proteins from thermophile, mesophile, and piezophile organisms can be directly compared.
+The final data set contains 501 deep-sea protein and 8200 decoy protein chains from 20 different deep-sea and 1379 decoy organisms, forming 17,148 chain pairs.
+Further details and a machine learning-based analysis of the dataset can be found in the corresponding publication.[1]